Jane Harry

 Jane Harry Thresher called Jane Harry and Jenny Harry (1755-1784), Kingston, Jamaica, was an abolitionist, Quaker, and artist.
 She fought for the release of slaves owned by her family and the right to equal inheritance.
 She was born to Thomas Hibbert and Charity Harry.
 Her father had travelled from England to Jamaica where he bought several properties and later became a judge.
 Her mother was a free woman but was employed as the housekeeper of Hibbert.
-Although sexual relations between staff and the wealthy were common in Jamaica, there is no existing evidence suggesting that this union was consensual.
+Sexual relations between staff and the wealthy were common in Jamaica, and although of course possibly it may not have been, there is no evidence to suggest the union was not consensual.
+Certainly Hibbert remembered both Charity and Jane in his will.

 Early life and family

 Harry was born the same year that her father built Hibbert House, which was used as a centre for the work of Hibbert.
 Hibbert and his business partners, Samuel Jackson and Nathaniel Spriggs, acted as factors for incoming slave ships coming from Africa, purchasing and reselling over 16,000 slaves for a profit in the hundreds of thousands.

-It was a common practice to send children, especially mixed children from the colonies, to England to provide education for them.
-This was not an expression of generosity, but was instead intended to have them “avoid acquiring the vulgar manners of Negro domestics.”
+It was a common practice in British colonies to send children of wealthy parents, even illegitimate ones, and including mixed race children, to England to provide education for them.
+This was in order to teach them the social skills and manners of a lady or a gentleman, and “avoid acquiring the vulgar manners of Negro domestics.”
 Harry was sent to England with her 4-year-old sister, Margaret, at the age of 13.
 Harry lived under the stewardship of the previous business partner of her father and slave trader Nathaniel Spriggs, who held a very well-established academic company in his circle, while her sister was sent to boarding school.